TJoseph-hash/PhishGuard-AI/README.md

 # 🛡️ PhishGuard AI

+Note: This application is currently under construction and will be implemented in the form of a chrome extension

 PhishGuard AI is an **AI-powered phishing email detector** designed to protect users from malicious emails.
 It leverages **Natural Language Processing (NLP)** and **Machine Learning models** to analyze email content, detect phishing attempts, and provide actionable security insights.